 While many of these ports are necessary for your system or server to function properly—especially on platforms like Windows VPS—they can become entry points for malicious activity if not monitored regularly.
 Attackers often scan systems for open ports to identify potential vulnerabilities.
 An unused but open port might be exploited to gain unauthorized access or disrupt services.

 This is particularly important if you're managing a Windows VPS, where open ports could impact both performance and security.
 Regularly checking and controlling open ports helps ensure only trusted services are accessible.
+For a deeper dive into specific port risks, read about what Windows TCP port 135 is and why it's often targeted.

 How to Check Open Ports in Windows Command Line